AnonGuy/structure/docs/README.md

 |:----------------------:|:-----------------:|
 |![](https://github.com/AnonGuy/Structure/blob/master/docs/images/StructureERD.png?raw=true)|![](https://github.com/AnonGuy/Structure/blob/master/docs/images/StructureDataFlow.png?raw=true) Users communicate with the system via the Mobile Client and online Dashboard.|

+### Key Variables

 # Version 1

 I started by creating a simple script that will allow me to request and parse data from MyLoreto.
 I have decided to use the `requests` library to handle HTTP requests and responses, and the `re` builtin module to parse the content with regular expressions.

 I will be using Regular Expression patterns to catch certain substrings of a HTTP response.
 For example, from this snippet of HTML:
 ```html